n0rad/gomake/readme.md

 # Gomake

-go project builder tool written in go
+Simple go project builder tool written in go.

+The idea of `gomake` is to have a fully self contain project build system so even build tools are reproductible.
+To achieve that, you have to `vendor` in your project gomake sources.

+All tools used to `build`, `test` and `check` quality will be save as a lib dependency of your project (not included in your app), so your project is fully standalone.

 ## Usage